 Continuing Education Opportunities for Counselors in Montana

-- CE4Less: CE4Less is a website dedicated to providing continued education courses for counselors around the United States.
+- CE4less CE4less is a website dedicated to providing continuing education courses to counselors around the United States.
 Courses include ethics and boundary issues, therapeutic communities, and mandatory abuse reporting.
-Prior to enrolling in a CE4Less course, make sure to request a free check of whether or not a given program is accepted by Montana licensing boards.
+Prior to enrolling in a CE4less course, make sure to request a free check of whether or not a given program is accepted by Montana licensing boards.

-- Professional Development Center: The American Counseling Association provides online continued education opportunities for professional counselors.
-Coursework is offered as online classes, webinars, and podcasts, and you can complete them on your own time.
-The site continually develops and adds new courses.
+- Professional Development Center The American Counseling Association (ACA) provides online continuing education opportunities for professional counselors.
+Coursework is offered through online classes, webinars, and podcasts, and you can complete assignments on your own time.
+This site continually develops and adds new courses.

-- Montana School Counselor Association: The MSCA is a division of the American School Counselor Association.
-Approximately 500 counselors in Montana are associated with the MSCA.
+- Montana School Counselor Association MSCA is a division of the American School Counselor Association.
+Approximately 500 counselors in Montana are associated with MSCA.
 The mission of this organization is to advance the field of professional school counselors in Montana.

-- Mental Health America of Montana: The MHA of MT is an advocacy organization known throughout Montana.
-With a mission based on mental health and social justice for all, the MHA of MT is dedicated to removing the stigma associated with mental illnesses.
+- Mental Health America of Montana MHA of MT is an advocacy organization known throughout the state.
+With a mission based on mental health and social justice for all, MHA of MT is dedicated to removing the stigma associated with mental illnesses.

-- Montana Association of Alcoholism and Drug Abuse Counselors: This resource offers continued education programs through the Addiction Technology Transfer Center.
-The MAADAC also maintains the Directory of Addiction Study Programs, a list of accredited locations offering associate, bachelor's, master's, and doctoral programs in substance abuse.
+- Montana Association of Alcoholism & Drug Abuse Counselors This resource offers continued education programs through its Addiction Technology Transfer Center.
+MAADAC also maintains a directory of addiction study programs -- a list of accredited locations offering associate, bachelor's, master's, and doctoral programs in substance abuse.

-- American Counseling Association: The ACA is a nonprofit, educational, professional organization dedicated to the growth of the counseling profession.
-Established in 1952, the ACA is the largest national association in the field of counseling, representing professionals in all areas of the field.
+- American Counseling Association ACA is a nonprofit organization dedicated to the growth of the counseling profession.
+Established in 1952, ACA is the largest national association in the field of counseling, representing professionals in all areas of the field.

-- American Mental Health Counselors Association: Members of the AMHCA have access to a network of mental health professionals from around the United States.
-The AMHCA also offers a variety of continued education opportunities, plus published journals and private insurance at discounted rates.
+- American Mental Health Counselors Association Members of AMHCA gain access to a network of mental health professionals from around the United States.
+AMHCA also offers a variety of continuing education opportunities, as well as published journals and private insurance at discounted rates.

-- American College Counseling Association: The ACCA's aims to be an inclusive professional home for supporting counseling professionals and offering state-of-the-art opportunities in continued education.
+- American College Counseling Association ACCA's aims to be an inclusive professional home for supporting counseling professionals and offering state-of-the-art opportunities in continuing education.
 Members receive a subscription to the Journal of College Counseling, access to advocacy materials, and invitations to numerous networking opportunities.